How to add allergen info to your menu (EU 1169/2011 guide for restaurants)

 Option 1: On the menu itself

 Each dish carries a clear, legible allergen indication.
-This is the gold standard and the only fully self-service option.
+This is the strongest self-service option because the guest sees the information at the point of choice.

 In practice this is done with either icons, a numeric/letter footnote system, or inline text: